 Most Catholic Schools and the land they are built on, are owned by the Diocese.
-They are held in charitable trusts by Diocesan Trustees, appointed by the Archbishop.
-The role of the Diocesan Trustees is to administer the property of the Diocese in accordance with the Diocesan Trust Deed, making it available to the Diocese led by the Archbishop.
+They are held in charitable trusts by Diocesan Trustees, appointed by the Diocesan Bishop.
+The role of the Diocesan Trustees is to administer the property of the Diocese in accordance with the Diocesan Trust Deed, making it available to the Diocese led by the Diocesan Bishop.

-Catholic Schools occupy the land on behalf of the Diocesan Trustees and under the oversight of the Archbishop, subject to the directives of the Archbishop and the parameters set out by the Diocesan Trustees relating to the occupation of the land.
+Catholic Schools occupy the land on behalf of the Diocesan Trustees and under the oversight of the Diocesan Bishop, subject to the directives of the Diocesan Bishop and the parameters set out by the Diocesan Trustees relating to the occupation of the land.

-Catholic Schools occupy Diocesan land and buildings under a bare license and those responsible for running Catholic Schools should familiarise themselves with the Occupation Document issued by the Diocese which sets out the basis for that occupation.
+Catholic Schools occupy Diocesan land and buildings under a bare licence and those responsible for running Catholic Schools should familiarise themselves with the Occupation Document issued by the Diocese which sets out the basis for that occupation.
 For a further explanation of the basis on which Diocesan land and buildings are occupied please also review the CES Accounting Treatment Guidance for Academy Trust Companies.
+Whilst this document is primarily focused on Academy Trust Companies and the accounting treatment of Diocesan land and buildings, it also includes useful information for VA schools.